psychospace/psychospace.info/Bullion/Regions/River-Lands/Ithika/Eleyda/Second Institute.md

 ---
-alias: Second Institute
+aliases: Second Institute
-tag: place/aip
+tags: place/aip
 ---
 The **Ponderosa-Sommers University of the Ithika Valley**, shortened affectionately to "*PoSo*", also known as the **Second Institute of [[Bullion]]**, is an [[Eleyda|Eleydan]] educational institution funded by the [[Luminaria]].
 It is an important, historical university in the history of the [[River-Lands of Ancestral Ith'Paraan|River-Lands]], coming into being around the [[3rd century PT]].